- Absent landlord

-Stamp Duty Land Tax (SDLT) is a tax paid by the buyer of a UK property when the purchase price exceeds £125,000.
-The stamp duty rate ranges from 2% to 12% of the purchase price, depending upon the value of the property bought.
-Like income tax, each rate only applies to the part of the property that falls within the tax band.
+Stamp Duty Land Tax (SDLT) is a tax paid by the buyer of a UK residential property.
+Between 8 July 2020 and 31 March 2021, stamp duty is paid when the purchase price exceeds £500,000.
+On 1 April 2021, the threshold will revert to £125,000.
+The stamp duty rate ranges from 2% to 12% of the purchase price, depending upon the value of the property bought, the purchase date and whether you are a multiple home owner.

-From 1 April 2016 anyone purchasing an additional residential property such as a buy to let or second home will be charged a 3% surcharge on each of the threshold bands.
+Anyone purchasing an ‘additional’ residential property will be charged a 3% surcharge on each of the threshold bands.

-For more information and for help calculating the amount of SDLT you might owe on residential properties, use our stamp duty calculator.
+For more information on these updated rates and for help calculating the amount of SDLT you might owe on residential properties, use our stamp duty calculator.